Information on how to stay safe and healthy during your gap year overseas.

 - keep your passport in the hotel safe and carry a photocopy with you, unless local laws stipulate that you should carry the original

-- if your passport is lost or stolen overseas, contact the nearest British Embassy, High Commission or Consulate office immediately for advice
+- if your passport is lost or stolen overseas, you will need to apply for an Emergency Travel Document to continue your travel or return to the UK.
+Contact the nearest British Embassy, High Commission or Consulate office immediately for advice

-Keep updated while you’re away by subscribing to the FCO’s free email notification service which will alert you to any travel advice updates for the countries you are visiting.
-For more information visit FCO Travel.
+Keep updated while you’re away by subscribing to the FCO’s free email alert service, which will notify you of any travel advice updates for the countries you are visiting.
 You can also find us on Facebook and Twitter.

 Illegal food imports to the UK from outside the EU